The Aviation Law Review: Kenya

 v Other legislation

-The Data Protection Act requires every data processor and controller to ensure that data is processed in accordance with the principles of data protection including, processing the data lawfully, fairly and in a transparent manner and ensuring that data is not kept for no longer than is necessary.
-For sensitive personal data including data on the health of the passenger, the Data Protection Act provides more stringent protection measures and prohibits transfer of any personal data out of Kenya unless in compliance with the Act.
-A data controller who, without lawful excuse, discloses personal data in any manner that is incompatible with the purpose for which the data was collected commits an offence and is liable to a fine not exceeding 3 million Kenyan shillings.
-A data processor who without lawful excuse discloses personal data processed without prior authority of the data controller also commits an offence and is liable to a fine not exceeding 3 million Kenyan shillings.14
+The Data Protection Act requires every data processor and controller to ensure that data is processed in accordance with the principles of data protection, including processing data lawfully, fairly and in a transparent manner and ensuring that data is not kept for no longer than is necessary.
+For sensitive personal data, including data on the health of the passenger, the Data Protection Act provides more stringent protection measures and prohibits transfer of any personal data out of Kenya unless in compliance with the Act.
+A data controller who, without lawful excuse, discloses personal data in any manner that is incompatible with the purpose for which the data was collected, commits an offence and is liable to a fine not exceeding 3 million Kenyan shillings.
+A data processor who without lawful excuse discloses personal data processed without prior authority of the data controller also commits an offence and is liable to a fine not exceeding 3 million Kenyan shillings.15

 Licensing of operations